04banshee/Dev-Training-Lab-ALPHA/README.md

 **So That** an end user is able to use a user friendly dynamic web application. 👶

 ## Comments/Steps to implement 🥇
-- Check to see if NodeJs is installed.
-From terminal type node -v, if you see or similar 👍.
-No version # install from here: [Install NodeJS for Windows](https://nodejs.org/en/)
+- Check to see if NodeJs and NPM are installed.
+From terminal type node -v (nodejs) and npm -v (node package manager), if you see or somthing similar to below 👍.
+No version # install node from here: [Install NodeJS for Windows](https://nodejs.org/en/)

 ![image](https://user-images.githubusercontent.com/54637063/131031229-8930a22e-e303-4225-ab0c-3352cef3fe32.png)
 - psuedocode